w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 When an RP calls navigator.credentials.get():

-* If the sign-in state on the provided config URL is “signed out”, no network requests will be made and the promise is rejected (with a delay as usual (step 3 of
+* If the sign-in state on the provided config URL is “logged out”, no network requests will be made and the promise is rejected (with a delay as usual (step 3 of
 [the algorithm](https://fedidcg.github.io/FedCM/#dom-identitycredential-discoverfromexternalsource-slot)))